ryancbolton/Sorting-Visualizer/README.md

 ## Project Status

 This project is currently in development.
-Users can generate a new random array by refreshing the page, and bubble sort works and shows each sorting step.
-Future plans are to combine the current iteration with the previous one to bring back the slider to change the array size.
-Final plans include adding the other sorting algorithms, such as quick sort, merge sort, etc.
+Users can generate a new random array by refreshing the page, change the size of the array via a slider, and bubble sort, insertion sort, and selection sort all work and show each sorting step.
+Future plans include adding the other sorting algorithms, such as quick sort, merge sort, etc., adding labels for the sizes of the bars, and adding a slider to control how fast or slow the algorithms sort.

 ## Project Screen Shots